hyryel/com.unity.multiplayer.docs/docs/basics/connection-approval.md

     response.Approved = true;
     response.CreatePlayerObject = true;

-    // The Prefab hash value of the NetworkPrefab, if null the default NetworkManager player Prefab is used response.PlayerPrefabHash = null;
+    // The Prefab hash value of the NetworkPrefab, if null the default NetworkManager Player Prefab is used response.PlayerPrefabHash = null;

-    // Position to spawn the player object (if null it uses default of Vector3.zero) response.Position = Vector3.zero;
+    // Position to spawn the Player object (if null it uses default of Vector3.zero) response.Position = Vector3.zero;

-    // Rotation to spawn the player object (if null it uses the default of Quaternion.identity) response.Rotation = Quaternion.identity;
+    // Rotation to spawn the Player object (if null it uses the default of Quaternion.identity) response.Rotation = Quaternion.identity;

     // If response.Approved is false, you can provide a message that explains the reason why via ConnectionApprovalResponse.Reason